ikigailabs-io/ikigai/README.md

     print(model)
 ```

-The resulting output resembles the example and contains information,
+The `.models()` method returns information like the model's name, associated
-like the model's name, associated app id, and the model type.
+app id, and the model type.

 ```py
 Model(app_id='aB3k9QeL',